lune-lang/prelude/README.md

-# prelude
+# The Lune Prelude
-The Lune standard library
+This is the standard library for a programming language called Lune.
+It isn't complete yet.